-Moisture from outdoor air can accumulate near the unit’s heater when the unit is operated with the vent door continuously open.
-This, along with two shorted electrical components, can create an electrical ground path and arcing, posing a risk of fire.
+Moisture accumulates near the unit's heater when vent door open, along with two shorted electrical components can create an electrical ground path and arcing.

 This recall involves GE Zoneline Packaged Terminal Air Conditioners (PTAC) and heating units with listed serial numbers.
 These units are most often used in hotels, apartment buildings and commercial spaces.
 The GE logo is affixed to the control panel door.
 Units with the following models and serial numbers are included in this recall: